Now entitled A Tale of Two Diaries

 Only, he wants to do things I know my parents would ground me for life if we did them.
 How do you say NO to somebody you think you care about?
 I like kissing and holding hands—but—I’m not sure I want to go as far as he wants to go.
 So—if I’m not sure then I shouldn’t do it.
 Right?

-Dad’s yelling again.
-Mom doesn’t holler much.
-But I’m sure she’s telling him yet again how tired she is of him always going off somewhere with Uncle Joe and never coming home till whenever—when there’s so much to do around here.
+Dad’s yelling again, but Mom doesn’t holler much.
+But I’m sure she’s telling him yet again how tired she is of him always going off somewhere with Uncle Joe and never coming home till whenever—when there’s stuff to do around here.
 My room could use some paint and a new carpet.
-Other parts of the house need more than just paint.
+Other parts of the house need more than that.
 God knows my lazy brothers aren’t going to offer any sort of help!
 Lazy loonies.
-The bunch of ‘em!

 But all they do is eat, sleep and play video games.
 While they’re saving virtual worlds, they’re destroying ours, trashing the place in good shape!
 I pick up my messes—most of the time.
 Not picking up theirs!

-O Self, if only you could’ve been an only child!
+O Self, if only I could’ve been an only child!

 Well, I can’t concentrate with Dad yapping at Mom like this.
-Hope she finds something amusing about this disagreement soon!
-Friday and yesterday, she finally did find something funny about the whole situation.
-He wanted to keep it going, but then he couldn’t go on, started chuckling himself.
+Hope she finds something amusing about this disagreement soon like she did yesterday.
+Everything’s cool once she starts laughing.
+He wanted to keep it going, but then, he started chuckling a little himself.
 I don’t know how she can see a funny side to their fights, but she does.
-Everything’s cool once she starts laughing.

 Going to go see what’s up this time and report back later.